How Does Water Supply Affect Your Firefighting Nozzle Choice?

 By making a selection, the nozzle opening is appropriately sized for the available water supply.
 This is done manually by you or whoever is managing your handline.
 The nozzle settings ensure that your available water has enough reach and penetration to reach the seat of the fire.

-A Task Force Tips Quadrafog Handline nozzle
+A Task Force Tips Quadrafog Handline Nozzle

 Automatic Nozzles and Water Supply